annarabeony/anna-portfolio/case_studies/pole-emploi-building-a-user-centered-crm-for-a-government-employment-agency.md

 * **There are far too many email exchanges between both advisers (company's adviser & applicant's adviser).** To reduce email exchanges, It might be interesting to allow them to share information in a dedicated space.
 * **Communication and information between the two advisers require more clarity.** For example, via the user flow above, we noted that the company was not sufficiently clear with the advisor.
 The candidate, therefore, did not have enough clear information which can explain his departure from the company after 3 months of employment.
-* **There's a lack of traceability.** Companies don't contact back advisers to tell them if they finally hired the applicants, and it's not easy for advisers to remember to call back each company.
+* **There's a lack of traceability.** Companies do not contact back advisers to tell them if they finally hired the applicants, and it's not easy for advisers to remember to call back each company.

 ## Problems

 * **The traceability** - Did the company finally hire the candidate?
 If yes, is the candidate still hired at present?
 Why did the company hire this candidate and not the other?
 All this feedback from the company and the applicants is missed and advisers need it to improve their recruitment phase and better understand today's people's needs.
 * **A large number of requests and files.** Pôle Emploi is a recognized French organization and certainly the best-known in the field of recruitment.
 These services are free, which makes Pôle Emploi attractive.
 The pain point here is that more and more people call on this agency, creating more and more requests and data to process, which is critical for advisers.
 * **Waste of time on administrative tasks** - Advisers feel like they spend to much time on administrative tasks (creating a file, email exchange, finding missing information, checking availability, checking data,...) instead of staying focused on the recruitment part.
-* **Lake of information for advisers** - Amount of email exchanges shows that the information is missing or simply forgotten - how to remember someone's availabilities when you have 30 people to manage?
+* **Lack of information for advisers** - The amount of email exchanges shows that the information is missing or simply forgotten - how to remember someone's availabilities when you have 30 people to manage?

 ## Goals / Challenges

 * **Bring context to a job request** - Bring hierarchy and highlight the right information needed in order to have a better overview of the situation and the advancement of the file.
-* **Communication ease between company adviser and applicant adviser.** Build a common place where both of them can share information would be able to understand the needs of the other side (company or job seeker) and better know if it's an applicant match with a job offer or not.
+* **Communication easing between the company's adviser and applicant's adviser.** Build a common place where both of them can share information would be able to understand the needs of the other side (company or job seeker) and better know if it's an applicant match with a job offer or not.
 * **Bring suggestions and help to the adviser** - Because of the number of requests, advisers need suggestions, guides to prioritize requests, and applicants seeking.

 ## Insights

 **Highlight & prioritize information**

-Most of the people who posted a job offer through Pole Emploi are not recruiters.
-They have another job, so first of all, they don't have much time to spend in the recruitment phase (the reason why they request Pôle Emploi help) and they need tools and help to organise interviews and manage paperwork.
-Because most of the time, those people are not often available for calls or appointments, advisers need precise pieces of information.
-And because of the number of requests to manage, advisers need clear information written somewhere, because without it, finding the right information each time becomes painful and a lake of time.
+Most of the people who posted a job offer through Pôle Emploi are not recruiters.
+They have another job, so first of all, they do not have much time to spend in the recruitment phase (the reason why they request Pôle Emploi's help) and they need tools to help them organise interviews and manage paperwork.
+Also, because of the number of requests to manage, advisers need clear information written somewhere, because without it, finding the right information each time becomes painful and a lack of time.

 * One first part of this information could be first the availability dates, (company and job seekers), so that advisers can quickly find an interview date (in most cases, for a job offer, there could be about 10 applicants so 10 interviews to plan).
 * The deadline for the job offer - Sometimes, hiring someone is urgent, for the seasonal jobs for instance.
 * The next events so that the consultant can anticipate, prepare each event despite the huge amount of job offers to manage (interviews, on-site visits, interview preparation, one-one appointments...)

 In other terms, prioritize information would be also to help the adviser to answer the following question: which request should I work on first?
-Because there is a lot of jobs offers created every day on the platform, and some of them don't especially have a due date but last for a long time and should be highlight also.
+Because there is a lot of job offers created every day on the platform, and some of them don't especially have a due date but last for a long time and should be highlighted also.
 So another goal here would be to suggest to the adviser which file to work on (the most urgent ones, the oldest ones, etc...).

 ![](https://annarabeonybucket.s3.eu-west-2.amazonaws.com/filestatus.png)